-- 194,074 – Total number of violations requiring driver be taken off the road for a period of time.
+- 200,341 violations resulted in the driver being taken off the road for a period of time.

-- 183,057 – Number of trucks issued violations in 2014 for running on worn tires without enough tread depth.
+- 134,324 trucks were issued violations in 2017 for running on worn tires without enough tread depth.

-- 16,956 – Number of violations issued for truck drivers operating a commercial motor vehicle without a commercial driver’s license.
+- 35,890 violations were issued for truck drivers operating a commercial motor vehicle (CMV) without a commercial driver’s license.

-Source: 2015 Pocket Guide to Large Truck and Bus Statistics, Federal Motor Carrier Safety Administration
+2018 Pocket Guide to Large Truck and Bus Statistics, Federal Motor Carrier Safety Administration.